codeforequity-at/botium-connector-webdriverio/README.md

 ### WEBDRIVERIO_OUTPUT_ELEMENT_HASH
 _Default: ELEMENTID_

 The algorithm used to calculate a unique identifier for an identified output element.
-By default, the Webdriver element identifier is chosen, but depending on the level of dynamic content, it might be a better approach to use the output HTML content itself as (very long) identifier.
+By default, the Webdriver element identifier is chosen, and this works in most cases.
+But depending on the level of dynamic content, it might be a better approach to use the output HTML content itself as (very long) identifier.
 This is recommended in those cases:

 * On iOs the Webdriver element identifier is not unique, so you have to rely on HTML content to be unique
-* If you have a unique identifier in the HTML content (a unique generated)
+* If you have a unique identifier in the HTML content (in combination with _WEBDRIVERIO_OUTPUT_ELEMENT_HASH_SELECTOR_)

 Possible values: